 The "Programming 2" module builds on the knowledge of Python and object-orientated programming (OOP) acquired in the first semester and introduces the programming language Kotlin.
 Both the language concepts of Kotlin and modern software development principles are taught.
-The focus of the module is on
+The module focuses on